These outdoor planter ideas are a quick and easy way to add character and curb appeal to your front porch or back yard. Get creative!

 If your outdoor space is covered like our front porch, pretty much any basket will work.
 Use a plastic liner or plastic pot to protect the basket planter from moisture.

 Another option for a summer planter is using a wine crate.
 To protect the wood, I like to keep the plants in pots to be able to pull out for watering.
+You could line it in plastic instead.

 A similar idea is using a drawer.
 Of course, vintage are my favourite, but new ones are lovely too.
 If you’re handy, these could easily be built at home.